The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 Ah, science.

-A word historically used by weirdos to explain away their bizarre doings to friends, family and onlookers.
+A word historically used by oddballs to explain away their bizarre doings to friends, family and onlookers.

 What's that noise coming from the basement?
 Science.